jo3404584/perso_files/README.md

 # perso_files
-I a a beginner, i'm not an english speaker
+I am a beginner.
+I'm not an English speaker.
+I'm learning web development through The Odin Project.